arangodb/arangodb/README_maintainers.md

 ### Evaluating json test reports from previous testruns

 All test results of testruns are dumped to a json file named `UNITTEST_RESULT.json` which can be used for later analyzing of timings etc.

-Currently available analyzers are:
+Currently available Analyzers are:

   - unitTestPrettyPrintResults - Prints a pretty summary and writes an ASCII representation into `out/testfailures.txt` (if any errors)
   - saveToJunitXML - saves jUnit compatible XML files